ml4998/BBC-website-scraping/README.md

 ## About Me

-I'm a journalist based in New York City specializing in covering business stories through the lens of data.
+I'm a journalist based in New York City and cover business stories through the lens of data.
 I am currently pursuing an M.S in Data Journalism.
 On this website, you can find my data projects.

 ## Contact